 - Newspaper (the secret weapon!) – LOTS of it.
 We collect newspapers all year long and use it up each spring.
-You can also use cardboard, but it’s thicker, so use it only in areas you don’t want any thing to grow (like under trees or between large, established shrubs).
+You can also use cardboard, but it’s thicker, so use it only in areas you don’t want to plant any annuals (like under trees or between large, established shrubs).
 It’s also harder to position around plants since the pieces are bigger.
 Paper grocery bags are good, too, cut and opened up, but newspaper is usually easiest to acquire.

-Try to get the roots of the perennial weeds (like dandelions), but for the annual weeds (like the poppers, aka, wild cress that are prevalent in early spring in Oregon) just pull the biggest ones so that the paper can lay down flat.
+Try to get the roots of the perennial weeds (like dandelions), but for the annual weeds (like the “poppers,” aka, wild cress that are prevalent in early spring in Oregon) just pull the biggest ones so that the paper can lay down flat.
 The layers will kill any little ones left.

-Trim the bed edges by trenching a grass edge or cutting the grass near a permanent edge.
-This bed has cement edgers, but most of mine are just grass.
+Step 3: Trim the bed edges by trenching a grass edge or cutting the grass near a permanent edge.

 - The thicker you layer the paper, the more weed-blocking it will do– I like to use 6 to 10 layers.

 - Don’t use shiny, colored ads- just regular newsprint (which may have color, too- that is OK, just not the shiny paper).
 Note: the ink is soy-based, so it’s perfectly good to use in our organic landscapes like this.

 - Overlap the edges of the papers a good inch or two- the idea is to not give an opening for the weeds!

 - If there is wind, keep a hose nearby and spray the papers as you lay them to keep them stable before adding the mulch.